Ken Matthews (radio): Personal

-Matthews lives with his "wife of 30 years" and two teenage sons in the Lehigh Valley, Pennsylvania.
-He is a lifetime member of the National Rifle Association, a pistol instructor, and a former volunteer firefighter.
+Matthews lives with his wife of 30 years and two teenage sons in the Lehigh Valley, Pennsylvania.
+He is a lifetime member of the National Rifle Association of America, a pistol instructor, and a former volunteer firefighter.
 As a rotating host on The Rush Limbaugh Show on March 5, 2021, he mentioned that he is of Hungarian and Polish descent.